 - Evaluations & plans of care within the past year from Physical, Occupational, Speech, and/or Behavior Therapists (as applicable)

-- Notes from physical, occupational, speech, and/or behavior therapy sessions demonstrating a current OR prescribed frequency of 5 or more therapies per week from up to the past three months (as applicable)
+- Notes from physical, occupational, speech, and/or behavior therapy sessions for the past 90 days

 - Individualized Family Service Plan (IFSP) from Early Intervention (Babies Can't Wait in GA) less than a year old if your little one is under 3

-- Individualized Education Plan (IEO) less than a year old from the school system if your child is 3 or over
+- Individualized Education Plan (IEP) less than a year old from the school system if your child is 3 or over

 - Request a full copy of your child's medical record from their primary care physician - you won't include all of this in your applicaiton, but there are many pieces of this that will be helpful to you, both for this application and for many other things in the future.